toonjoey/toontown-project-bikehorn/README.md

 My only request is that you don't steal the credit for yourself or anyone else.
 I worked on this pack for about 3 whole years, and in that time I had to deal with a lot of issues with even just publishing the pack...so for something like that to happen wouldn't be right under any circumstances.

-**Q:** Some things look/sound a bit different from the original game.
+**Q:** Some things look a bit different from the original game.
 Why is that?

 **A:** To enhance the experience slightly, I've made some personal edits to parts of the pack to fix some minor oversights and overall bring it closer to what I believe Disney intended.

 The things changed are:

 * Flipped Bossbot/Sellbot arms/legs to be consistent with the other Cog types
-* Restored red cross on the Ambulance Chaser/Nurse Shark (Original resolution Nurse Shark provided by Kel'Block)
+* Restored red cross on the Ambulance Chaser/Nurse Shark
-* Fixed Lawbot HQ scale not displaying the emblem (credits to yippie2020!)
+* Fixed Lawbot HQ scale not displaying the emblem
-* Remastered Bossbot HQ portraits using altered versions of Footballtoon's scans of the source trading cards
+* Remastered Bossbot HQ/Toon Hall portraits using color corrected and tweaked scans of the original Trading Cards
 * Fixes to a large variety of RGB issues caused by faulty TIF files in the original model repository, such as Estates and Catching Game

 It's also possible that I made a mistake.
 In which case, please open an issue/pull request if possible!